Lying Aversion and Vague Communication: An Experimental Study: Experimental Instructions

 We are sorry for the inconvenience that we are not able to email you with the gift code directly.
 This payment process is to ensure anonymity in this experiment, and we appreciate your understanding that the anonymity of the reports constitutes a crucial component of our research.

 This is the end of the instructions.
 If you have any questions, please raise hand.
 Otherwise, I will provide the link via the chat window.
-Please copy and paste the link to your browser to generate the SCREEN NAME.
+Please copy and paste the link to your browser and start the experiment.